 The 19th century was a wonderful time for art.
-Artists were held in high regard and the public was educated about art.
+Artists were held in high regard and the public were educated about art.
 There was a very high level of skilled technique on display thanks to the rigorous academic training available.

 Artists such as Lawrence Alma-Tadema, Frederic Leighton and William-Adolphe Bouguereau created works of great beauty, classicism and elegance and drew upon inspirations found in contemporary life, but especially antiquity.